njustesen/botbowl/docs/submit.md

-# Submit Your Bot to Blood Bowl
+# Submit your Bot to Blood Bowl

 ## Bots as Servers